caia-techblr/FAQs/Emb-Systems.md

 * What is the resolution of 10 bit ADC

 # Interrrupts
+* What are Interrupts and how do you handle them
+* What are key considerations in designing ISRs (short/not lengthy, no blocking calls)
 * What are nested interrupts
 * Explain about Nested Interrupt Vector Controller (NVIC)
 * What is Interrupt Latency and how do you measure it